krisleech/krisleech.github.io/source/_posts/2013-07-19-linux-on-hp-pavilion-g-series-laptop.markdown

 ---
 layout: post
-title: "Teaching Ruby to children"
+title: "linux on HP Pavilion g series Laptop"
-date: 2013-07-28 21:01
+date: 2013-07-19 21:01
 comments: true
 published: true
-categories: [ruby]
+categories: [linux]
 ---

-Linux on HP Pavilion g series Laptop
-19/07/2013

 Each g series has a specific model, mine is g6-1394sa, the model is found under the battery.